smartcontractkit/chainlink-solana/contracts/examples/chainlink-solana-demo/README.md

 solana-keygen pubkey id.json
 ```

-Next, airdrop some tokens into your new account.
+Next, airdrop some SOL tokens into your new account.
 We will need to call this twice, because the Devnet faucet is limited to 2 SOL, and we need approximately 4 SOL.
 Be sure to replace both instances of <RECIPIENT_ACCOUNT_ADDRESS> with your wallet's public key from the previous step:
 ```
-solana airdrop 4 <RECIPIENT_ACCOUNT_ADDRESS> --url https://api.devnet.solana.com && solana airdrop 4 <RECIPIENT_ACCOUNT_ADDRESS> --url https://api.devnet.solana.com
+solana airdrop 2 <RECIPIENT_ACCOUNT_ADDRESS> --url https://api.devnet.solana.com && solana airdrop 2 <RECIPIENT_ACCOUNT_ADDRESS> --url https://api.devnet.solana.com
 ```

-Next, build and deploy the contract:
+Next, build and deploy the program:

 ```
 anchor build